Hodapp87/contextual/README.md

 * Stopping rendering on grammars that don't converge (e.g. limiting recursion depth or number of primitives)
 * Support for stroke thickness (maybe)
+* Support for text may make for some neat possibilities.
+It will however probably be difficult to get this consistent across multiple output backends.
 * Some optimization for the use of Cairo, e.g. if we are rendering a big scene to a raster image, then doing it in layers of N primitives may make sense to avoid building up huge scene graphs.